coxy1989/mlsabbatical/website/content/markdown/learning_log.md

 ### Tuesday, 17/07/2018

 Revisited my notes from Andrew Ng's course and cross referenced some topics with some more advanced resources.
-I found the book I was a little afraid of - Bishop's PRML is well written and accessible.
+I found the book I was a little afraid of - Bishop's PRML is challenging but well written and accessible.

 I reviewed: